Moose Hunting in Alaska

 Can I get a registration permit over the phone or on the internet?
 Can someone else pick up my registration permit for me?

-No you can not get a RC860/RC867 caribou registration permit over the phone but you can get them on the internet.
-The RM 865 moose registration permit for 20e is not available on the internet.
+No you can not get a RC860 caribou registration permit over the phone, but you can get one on the internet.
+The RM865 moose registration permit for 20E is also available on the internet.
 Hunters must get their own registration permits and permits must be signed by the hunter.

 Fortymile Caribou Hotline